-In Kenya, as in many countries, adolescent girls risk life-changing violations of their human rights including early marriage, sexual and gender-based violence, unintended pregnancy, and female genital cutting.
+In Kenya, as in many countries, adolescent girls are at risk of experiencing life-changing violations, including forced early marriage, sexual and gender-based violence, unplanned pregnancy, and female genital cutting.

 Such pressures are insurmountable without knowledge of their bodies and rights; yet, there is no mandated menstrual and reproductive health education (MRHE) to deliver this critical help.